Grid Under Pressure: Understanding the Data Center Surge, Part 2

 Registration information for WPUI’s 09.22.2026 program

-No refunds will be given or substitutions will be allowed once the web conference credentials and/or program materials have been emailed to current registrants.
+No refunds will be given or substitutions will be allowed after 09.11.2026

 Registration fee payments must be received before the program begins.